Topics of plans for the section "Knowledge"

 5. Practice as a criterion of truth.

-6. The role of delusions in knowledge:
+6. The role of delusions in cognition:

-a) interference knowledge;
+a) a hindrance to knowledge;

 b) assistance in creating problem situations;

-c) stimulating the further study of reality.
+c) stimulation of further study of reality.

-7. Truth is a constantly developing process.
+7. Truth is a constantly evolving process.

 Science as one of the main forms of human knowledge.

-a) the desire for maximum objectivity;
+a) striving for maximum objectivity;

-b) availability of a special (scientific) language
+b) the presence of a special (scientific) language

 3. Levels of scientific knowledge.

-4. Basic methods:
+4. Main methods:

 a) observation;